marlupatrocinio/100_Challenges/README.md

 ## How it works:

-I have instructed Chat GPT to provide me with a new Java challenge every day for 100 days.
+I have instructed Chat GPT to provide me with 100 Java challenge.
 Once I complete the challenge, I will update this repository with my answer to the challenge.